Same sex marriage (SSM), civil unions, & domestic partnerships

 The result is a major controversy.

-There are more than 60 active lawsuits in federal District Courts seeking permission to marry.
+There are about 70 active lawsuits in federal District Courts seeking permission by same-sex couples to marry.
 They typically involve one or more same-sex couples who are seeking to marry:

 However, North Carolina is an exception to the above.
 On 2014-APR-26, the United Church of Christ filed a lawsuit seeking to have Amendment One declared unconstitutional.
 They argue that the current law makes it a crime for a member of their clergy to solemnize the marriage of a same-sex couple.
 This would appear to be an obvious violation of the principle of separation of church and state as required by the First Amendment to the U.S. Constitution.